sap-tutorials/Tutorials/tutorials/hana-cloud-alerts/hana-cloud-alerts.md

 ## You will learn
   - An overview of alerts
   - How to configure, trigger, and access alerts
-  - How to use the SAP BTP Alert Notification Service (ANS) to be notified of alerts
+  - How to use the SAP BTP Alert Notification service (ANS) to be notified of alerts

 ## Intro
 Alerts can inform you of potential issues before they occur, such as when the number of rows in a SAP HANA database table is approaching 2 billion, or of an issue currently occurring, such as a user in a data lake Relational Engine is locked out.

-You can find details of any raised alerts through **SAP HANA Cloud Central** ( SAP HANA database and data lake Relational Engine), the **Alerts app** in the SAP HANA cockpit (for SAP HANA database), or by using the [REST API](hana-cloud-alerts-rest-api) (SAP HANA database).
+You can find details of any raised alerts through **SAP HANA Cloud Central** (SAP HANA database and data lake Relational Engine), the **Alerts app** in the SAP HANA cockpit (for SAP HANA database), or by using the [REST API](hana-cloud-alerts-rest-api) (SAP HANA database).
 This is known as a pull approach.

 Alternatively, alert details can be pushed to several configured channels such as email, Slack, or Microsoft Teams.